 The 32yr-old beer celebration features a whopping 83 styles of beer each year.
 Pouring everything from barleywines to barrel-aged sours, it's the largest selection of US beer served in one place.
 It's so big, the organizers made a map so you can find brewers like Boulder Beer Company or Philadelphia's Dock Street Brewery in the beer-maze of the Denver Convention Center.
 The weekend also features an impressive line-up of American-made cheeses, a hop-friendly bookstore, a food pairing area, a Homebrew Marketplace, and a DD lounge for your super-awesome friends who secretly hate you for bringing them (Hint: Buy them some of that cheese).

-(Quarterly; Durham, NC; Raleigh, NC; Columbia, SC; Cleveland, OH
+World Beer Festival (Quarterly; Durham, NC; Raleigh, NC; Columbia, SC; Cleveland, OH)

 The best for newcomers to the craft beer scene